KaiChen1008/NTHU-ILMS-Grading/README.md

-- Setup your account in `customize.py`
+- Setup your ILMS account in `customize.py`

   ```python
   ACCOUNT = ''